The poem "A Poison Tree" by William Blake

 1. I was angry with my friend:

-👉 The poet says that he became angry with his friend.
+👉 The poet says that he became upset and angry with one of his friends because of a disagreement or misunderstanding.

 2. I told my wrath, my wrath did end.